Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 -

-Yes.
-If you feel your voice or organisation should be represented, please get in touch.
+If you’re seeing this webpage but haven’t directly received an invitation from Co- Aotearoa and feel your voice or organisation should be in the room, please get in touch.
 The Steering Group will review expressions of interest as spaces allow.

 -